Tag: Synth Britannia (Page 1 of 2)

 ROLAND JUPITER 4 (1978)

 One of the first affordable polyphonic synths, its four individual polyphonic voices could be synced together for one monophonic lead.
 It also featured a useful arpeggiator as heard on ‘Dreams Of Leaving’ by THE HUMAN LEAGUE.
-This 49 key instrument however lacked a CV / Gate and was prone to tuning difficulties.
-But it became a workhorse polysynth for GARY NUMAN, DURAN DURAN, SIMPLE MINDS and HEAVEN 17.
-However, its dated styling has meant it is not as well remembered as the Jupiter 8.
+However, this 49 key instrument lacked a CV / Gate and was prone to tuning difficulties.
+But it became a workhorse polysynth for Gary Numan, DURAN DURAN, SIMPLE MINDS and HEAVEN 17.

 Iconic example of use: SIMPLE MINDS ‘Theme For Great Cities’